MotionBench: Benchmarking and Improving Fine-grained Video Motion Understanding for Vision Language Models: Conclusion

 \subsubsection{Acknowledgments}

+This work is supported by Natural Science Foundation of China (NSFC) 62425601 and 62495063, Daimler Greater China Ltd. and Tsinghua University Joint Institute for Sustainable Mobility and the New Cornerstone Science Foundation through the XPLORER PRIZE.
 We thank Xiaohan Zhang, Yuean Bi, Xiaoying Ling, Jiapeng Wang, Zikang Wang from Zhipu AI for managing the data annotation team, and Zhao Xue from Zhipu AI for data management.

 {

 }

 \maketitlesupplementary